The Complexity of Network Satisfaction Problems for Symmetric Relation Algebras with a Flexible Atom: From Partial to Total Canonical Behaviour

-\item $|\{b_1^1,b_1^2, b_1^3 \}|=1$ and $|\{b_2^1,b_2^2, b_2^3\} |= 1$ For this case we trivially get
+\item $|\{b_1^1,b_1^2, b_1^3 \}|=1$ and $|\{b_2^1,b_2^2, b_2^3\} |= 1$.\\ For this case we trivially get

-\end{enumerate} Note that these are all possible cases up to the symmetry of the arguments for both coordinates.
+\end{enumerate} Note that up to the symmetry of the arguments for both coordinates these are all the possible cases.
 This completes the proof of the proposition. \end{proof}

-\begin{corollary} If there exists an injective polymorphism of $\mathfrak{B}$, then there exists also a canonical injective polymorphism. \end{corollary} \begin{proof}Without loss of generality we can assume that the injective polymorphism is binary.
-By Proposition \ref{restriction} we can assume that there exists also an injective polymorphism of $\mathfrak{B }_<$.
-With Theorem \ref{canonisation} there exists also an injective canonical polymorphism of $\mathfrak{B }_<$.
-According to Proposition \ref{prop:binary poly from order to B} the restriction to the orbitals that satisfy $x\leq y$ induces the behaviour of a canonical operation of $\mathfrak{B }$ that is also injective. \end{proof}
+\begin{corollary} Suppose that $\mathfrak{B}$ has a binary injective polymorphism.
+Then $\mathfrak{B}$ also has a canonical binary injective polymorphism. \end{corollary} \begin{proof} By Proposition \ref{restriction} we may assume that there exists also an injective polymorphism of $\mathfrak{B }_<$.
+The structure $\mathfrak{B }_<$ has the Ramsey property by Theorem~\ref{theorem:ramsey order}.
+Therefore, Theorem \ref{canonisation} implies that there also exists an injective canonical polymorphism $g$ of $\mathfrak{B }_<$.
+According to Proposition \ref{prop:binary poly from order to B} the restriction of the behaviour $\bar{g}$ to the 2-orbits that satisfy $x\leq y$ induces the behaviour of a canonical polymorphism of $\mathfrak{B }$ which is also injective. \end{proof}